Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Reference: ** <abbr>WCAG</abbr> 3.3.1, 3.3.3

-## 11. Set a text alternatives for images
+## 11. Set a text alternatives for images and frames

 **Target: ** everyone and especially people with visual impairments and cognitive limitations.
 **When: ** from design and during development.